Mean-field description of plastic flow in amorphous solids: Transient behavior

 This prediction is tested in Fig.\ref{figure5} and works remarkably well.
 Most importantly, Fig.\ref{figure5} is very similar to what is found in finite-dimensional elasto-plastic model \cite{Lin15}.
-It would be very interesting to obtain such data experimentally (in particular via finite-size effects such as in \cite{Karmakar10a}) or in molecular simulations.
+This correspondence indicates that our mean-field model correctly captures non-trivial effects present in finite dimensions, that were unexplained in the past.